KristerV/website/gitpod/docs/configure/workspaces/workspace-image.md

 **Tailscale:** see [the Tailscale integration docs](/docs/integrations/tailscale#integration) for setting up Tailscale in a custom Dockerfile.

+## Validate and apply a workspace image

+To validate your workspace image is working execute the `gp validate` command from within the workspace with your configuration changes.
+For the configuration change to apply for all new workspaces you must commit and push your configuration to source control.

+For a full guide, see [Configuring Workspaces](/docs/configure/workspaces).

 ## Manually rebuild a workspace image

+If you want to force a rebuild of the image associated with a repository,

 Sometimes you find yourself in situations where you want to manually rebuild a workspace image, for example if packages you rely on released a security fix.